seb-fae/NCP-Zigbee-Secure-Element/README.md

 ## Compile Mbedtls

-We want to delegate ECC cryptographic operation to EFR32MG21B.
+We want to delegate some mbedtls operation to EFR32MG21B.
 For that we are going to use alternate definitions for ECC operations.

 ```
 export PROJECT_LOC=/path/to/NCP-Zigbee-Secure-Element